mlaskowski7/LittleLemon/README.md

-This is a sample Little Lemon restaurant websit
+This is a sample Little Lemon restaurant website, made by myself using Django.